 The Mediator may be called upon to deal with any consumer dispute, whether the dispute relates to the commercial provisions of transport tickets, to questions of quality of service or to an observed offence.

-These disputes fall within the provisions for consumer ADR (Alternative Dispute Resolution) provided by regulation no. 2005-1033 of 20 August 2015 and its implementing decrees, through the transposition of European Directive 2013/11/EU of 21 May 2013.
+These disputes are covered by the RELC provisions (Extra-judicial settlement of consumer disputes) provided for by Order no. 2005-1033 of 20 August 2015 and its implementing decrees, by transposing the European Directive 2013/11/EU of 21 May 2013.